 - Diversity, equity, and inclusion.
 How do I best incorporate diversity, inclusion, and equity into my teaching?
-As I seek to bring a more diverse range of materials and activities into my teaching, I have much to learn.
+Working answer: I believe in small things, done well, which accumulate into integrated practice, such that students of all backgrounds and interests are supported.

 - Instructional practices and the Earth.
 How do I align my teaching with the Earth?
-I would like to explore radical instructional methods for positioning students to experience relationships with the natural world while pursuing their sociotechnical work.
+Working answer: I don’t know.
+That said, I would like to explore radical instructional methods for positioning students to experience relationships with the natural world while pursuing their sociotechnical work.

 Acknowledgements.
-My views on learning and education have been shaped by sustained conversations with brilliant and caring colleagues over many years, including Bob Bokio, Allyson Carlyle, Megan Finn, Mike Freeman, Batya Friedman, Rowena Harper, Shaun Kane, Mike Katell, David Levy, Nick Logler, and Jill Woelfer, and more recently Andrey Butenko, Ishita Chordia, and Beck Tench.
-Hundreds of students have given appreciations and critiques to my regular post-class question: How was that?
-To all, I’m more than grateful.
+My views on learning and education have been shaped by sustained conversations with brilliant and caring colleagues over many years, including Stephanie Ballard, Bob Bokio, Allyson Carlyle, Megan Finn, Mike Freeman, Batya Friedman, Rowena Harper, Shaun Kane, Mike Katell, David Levy, Nick Logler, and Jill Woelfer, and more recently Andrey Butenko, Ishita Chordia, and Beck Tench.
+Hundreds of students have given appreciations and critiques, for which I’m grateful, in so many ways.

 (1) The distinction between know how and know what was made by Weiner (1950) and is, I believe, as important today as it was at the dawn of the nuclear age.
 See Hendry, Friedman, & Ballard (2021) for a discussion of knowledge types and value sensitive design.